perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-custom-character-properties.md

 {
-   "authors" : [
-      "tom-christiansen"
-   ],
-   "image" : null,
-   "title" : "Perl Unicode Cookbook: Custom Character Properties", "description" : "â 26: Custom character properties Match Unicode Properties in Regex explained that ever Unicode character has one or more properties, specified by the Unicode consortium.
-You may extend these rule to define your own properties such that Perl can use...", "categories" : "unicode",
-   "thumbnail" : null,
    "tags" : [],
+   "title" : "Perl Unicode Cookbook: Custom Character Properties", "categories" : "unicode",
    "date" : "2012-05-17T06:00:01-08:00",
    "slug" : "/pub/2012/05/perlunicookbook-custom-character-properties",
-   "draft" : null
+   "draft" : null,
+   "thumbnail" : null,
+   "description" : "℞ 26: Custom character properties Match Unicode Properties in Regex explained that ever Unicode character has one or more properties, specified by the Unicode consortium.
+You may extend these rule to define your own properties such that Perl can use...", "image" : null,
+   "authors" : [
+      "tom-christiansen"
+   ]
 }

-â 26: Custom character properties {#Custom-character-properties}
+℞ 26: Custom character properties {#Custom-character-properties}
 ---------------------------------

 [Match Unicode Properties in